adigenova/wengan/README.md

 **Wengan** is a new genome assembler that unlike most of the current long-reads assemblers avoid entirely the all-vs-all read comparison.
 The key idea behind **Wengan** is that long-read alignments can be **inferred by building paths** on a sequence graph.
 To achieve this, **Wengan** build a new sequence graph called the Synthetic Scaffolding Graph.
 The SSG is build from a spectrum of synthetic mate-pair libraries extracted from raw long-reads.
 Then, longer alignments are build by peforming a transitive reduction of the edges.
-Another distinct feature of **Wengan** is that is the only assembler that perform **self-validation** by following the read information. **Wengan** identify miss-assemblies at differents steps of the assembly process.
+Another distinct feature of **Wengan** is that perform **self-validation** by following the read information. **Wengan** identify miss-assemblies at differents steps of the assembly process.
 For more information about the algorithmic ideas behind **Wengan** please read the preprint available on bioRxiv.

-## About the name

-**Wengan** is a Mapudungun word.
-The Mapudungun is the language of the **Mapuche** people, the largest indigenous inhabitants of south-central Chile. **Wengan** means _"Making the path"_.
-Thus, when you assemble a genome with wengan, you are literally _making the genome path_.

-# AUTHOR - Alex Di Genova

-Email digenova@gmail.com

 # SHORT-READ ASSEMBLY